 Ljubljana Travel Guide

-Food is a big factor in any visit to Ljubljana, where all the best of Eastern European cuisine seems to have merged into a smorgasbord of delights, from delicate Viennese-style pastries to hearty Hungarian goulash.
+Ljubljana is also home to an expanding culinary scene, where all the best of Eastern European cuisine seems to have merged into a smorgasbord of delights, from delicate Viennese-style pastries to hearty Hungarian goulash.

 Become our Ljubljana Travel Expert

 We are looking for contributors for our Ljubljana travel guide.
 If you are a local, a regular traveller to Ljubljana or a travel professional with time to contribute and answer occasional forum questions, please contact us.